Boris Johnson involved in row of neighboring gardens after moving into 3.8million mega mansion - ExBulletin

 Boris Johnson involved in row of neighboring gardens after moving into 3.8million mega mansion

-BORIS Johnson is embroiled in a row with his neighbors after moving into a $3.8million mega-mansion.
+BORIS Johnson finds himself at odds with his neighbors after moving into a 3.8 million mega-mansion.

-The former Prime Minister moved to Brightwell-cum-Stockwell in Oxfordshire with his wife Carrie and their children in May.
+The former Prime Minister moved to Brightwell-cum-Stockwell in Oxfordshire in May with his wife Carrie and their children.

-The nine-bedroom house has an enclosed garden, moat and tennis court courts.
+The nine-bedroom house has an enclosed garden, moat and tennis courts Dishes.

-A villager hoisted the EU flag and he also stood out among a few others.
+A villager raised the EU flag and caught the attention of a few others.
 Hope he sees the funny side.

-It comes as Johnson and his wife welcomed their third child – a baby boy named Frank – this month.
+It comes as Johnson and his wife gave birth to their third child this month – a baby boy named Frank.

-The couple announced the 33-year-old was pregnant again in May with a sweet Instagram snap of Carrie with their two other children.
+The couple announced in May that the 33-year-old was pregnant again with an adorable Instagram post snap of Carrie with her two other children.

-Carrie told how their baby was due “in a matter of weeks”, adding that she had had “a grueling eight months”.
+Carrie said her baby would be due “in a few weeks”, adding that she had had a “busy eight months”.

-And today it was revealed that she gave birth to a healthy baby boy.

-On Instagram, Carrie wrote, “Welcome to the world of Frank Alfred Odysseus Johnson born July 5th at 9:15am.
+After the birth, Carrie wrote on Instagram: “Welcome to the world of Frank Alfred Odysseus Johnson, born July 5th at 9:15am.
 (Can you guess what name my husband chose?!)

 “I love every minute of the sleeping baby bubble.
-Seeing my two eldest sons embrace their new sibling with such joy and excitement was the most wonderful thing to see.
-We are all so smitten.
+Watching my two eldest children embrace their new brother with such joy and excitement was the most beautiful thing to watch.
+We are all very much in love.

-“Thank you so much to the amazing NHS the UCLH maternity team.
+“Thanks to the incredible NHS The delivery team at UCLH.
 They really are the most amazing and caring people.
-I feel immense gratitude.
+I feel so grateful.

-“Now can anyone recommend any good series/box sets to binge while breastfeeding?
+“Now, can anyone recommend some good shows/box sets for me to binge on? breastfeeding?

 “It’s time for a drink.”

-The couple, who tied the knot in July 2021, already share son Wilfred, three, and daughter Romy, one.
+The couple, who wed in July 2021, already have son Wilfred, three, and daughter Romy, one.

 Rosemary Iris Charlotte – who goes by the name Romy – was born on December 9, 2021 and is named after Carrie Rosemary’s aunt and Boris’ late mother.

-Their son, Wilfred Lawrie Nicholas Johnson, was born in April 2020, just weeks after the then Prime Minister spent time in intensive care with Covid-19.
+Their son, Wilfred Lawrie Nicholas Johnson, was born in April 2020, just weeks after the then Prime Minister was in intensive care with Covid-19.

 Boris, 59, already has several children from different women.

-The birth of her third child with Carrie will bring the total to eight and there is a 27-year age gap between her eldest Lara and Romy.
+The birth of her third child with Carrie brings the total to eight, and there is a 27-year age difference between her eldest, Lara, and Romy.

 |